Does Diesel Go Bad and How Long Does It Last?

 These additives will attract water molecules and bond with them.
 The bonded water is trapped in the fuel, causing it to burn off as steam in the combustion chamber instead of spoiling the fuel.

 There aren’t as many options for diesel water absorbers.
-If living somewhere humid or subject to drastic temperature changes though, you might want to consider this product.
+If you live somewhere humid or subject to drastic temperature changes, you might want to consider this product.
 (Amazon link)

 4. Filtering Old Diesel Fuel

-As a general rule, you should dispose of any diesel fuel which has started to go bad.
-In a SHTF situation though, you might not be able to replace the fuel.
+Generally, you should dispose of any diesel fuel that has started to go bad.
+In a SHTF situation, though, you might be unable to replace the fuel.
 Filtering can clean the old diesel fuel and make it usable.

 Let the diesel fuel sit (very still!) and most (but not all) of the sludge and sediment will settle to the bottom of the tank.
-Using the valve at the bottom of your tank, drain off the dirty diesel.
+Drain off the dirty diesel using the valve at the bottom of your tank.

 Next, you’ll need to filter the old diesel to remove other impurities so they don’t get into your engines.
-Diesel fuel filters have hydrophobic coatings, which means that they catch water as well as sediment.
+Diesel fuel filters have hydrophobic coatings, which means they catch water and sediment.

 This filter by Mr. Funnel is a good choice.